Welcome to Miltons Matsemela - The Conveyancers

 The judge therefore upheld the appeal and set aside all the disciplinary charges that the EAAB had initiated against the ABHOA and PGP.

-On the basis of this judgement, it would appear that the way is now clear for individual estate agencies to enter into these types of property partnership agreements with home owners’ associations or body corporates.
+On the basis of this judgement, it would appear that the way is now clear for individual estate agencies to enter into these types of property partnership agreements with homeowners’ associations or body corporates.

 But please beware, arrangements of this nature may not be exclusive, i.e. they may not deprive other agencies of the right to sell property on the estate.
 This is because such an exclusive contract would fall foul of our competitions law.